MrsLondon/FloralBouquet/README.md

 - **Customize Your Order :**  Choose your flowers, colors, and peronal messages.
 - **Place Your Orders:** dd your bouquet to the cart and check out securely.

-- **Collaborate:** Share the board with your team for seamless collaboration.

 ## Contributing